Skip to content

 Men’s Boutonniere

 • Be careful with the size of the boutonniere.
-If it’s too big, it won’t be nice and it will probably fall.
+If it’s too big, it won’t be nice, and it will probably fall.
 For example, a rose you found in a bouquet is too big.

 • The boutonniere has to be pinned on the LEFT side of the jacket.
-We should not see the pin!

 • You can have someone special (your mom, grandma, mother-in-law) pinning it.